OrionReed/orionreed.com/src/posts/qrtp.md

 In other words, you put $K$ chunks in, and out comes an infinite stream of new chunks where you only need to receive $K + \varepsilon$ of those chunks in any order, to reproduce the full message. $\varepsilon$ is typically a small percentage of $K$ like 2-5% — they are 'rateless' because the stream is infinite.

-To my ~~dismay~~ delight, someone else had already arrived at this idea.
-I highly recommend Divan's [post](https://divan.dev/posts/fountaincodes/) exploring this same idea in more detail.

-The first practical fountain codes that are near-optimal was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is delightfully simple.
-Luby Transform codes work by creating encoded packets that are random XOR combinations of the original data packets, where the number of packets combined for each encoded packet is chosen from a carefully designed probability distribution.
-During decoding, you start with any received encoded packet that combines only one original packet (degree-1), recover that original packet immediately, then XOR it out of all other encoded packets that used it - this process creates new degree-1 packets in a cascading effect that continues until all original data is recovered.

 <md-group>
   <md-luby-transform top="10" bottom="1" edges="5" qr="5" id="animated-graph">
   </md-luby-transform>
 </md-group>

+The first practical fountain codes that are near-optimal was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is delightfully simple.
+Luby Transform codes work by creating encoded packets that are random XOR combinations of the original data packets, where the number of packets combined for each encoded packet is chosen from a carefully designed probability distribution.
+During decoding, you start with any received encoded packet that combines only one original packet (degree-1), recover that original packet immediately, then XOR it out of all other encoded packets that used it - this process creates new degree-1 packets in a cascading effect that continues until all original data is recovered.

 [IMPLEMENT THIS](https://github.com/anrosent/LT-code/tree/master/lt)

 And so with that [yada yada] we now have upwards of 30KB/s over QR codes in ideal conditions, people can start scanning at any point in time, its reliable and robust, etc. could throw it on a projector to broadcast data...

-All these experiments can be found on folkjs.org

-idk what else to say
+All three variations, QRTP-A (Ack), QRTP-B (Backchannel) and QRTP-C (Continuous) are up on the [folkjs](https://folkjs.org) GitHub.

 <script>
 class QRTPProtocol {